 During my childhood, my parents were busy in their career

-and the family from Sweden in our neighborhood who
+A family from Sweden in our neighborhood

-I had forgotten to put my rising yeast dough
+upon realizing I had forgotten to put my rising yeast dough

-I had this frightening vision of discovering
+I had this vision of discovering

-the dough had risen all night and
+the dough had risen all night long,

-filled the entire volume of the kitchen.
+filling the entire volume of our little kitchen.

 This morning when I saw the bread, I saw beauty.